-- 1 This Standard shall be applied to account for the following when they relate to agricultural activity: - (a) biological assets except for bearer plants; - (b) agricultural produce at the point of harvest; and - (c) government grants covered by paragraphs 34 and 35. - 2 This Standard does not apply to: - (a) land related to agricultural activity (see LKAS 16 Property, Plant and Equipment and LKAS 40 Investment Property). - (b) bearer plants related to agricultural activity (see LKAS 16).
-However, this Standard applies to the produce on those bearer plants. - (c) government grants related to bearer plants (see LKAS 20 Accounting for Government Grants and Disclosure of Government Assistance). - (d) intangible assets related to agricultural activity (see LKAS 38 Intangible Assets).

-- This Standard is applied to agricultural produce, which is the harvested produce of the entity's biological assets, at the point of harvest.
+- 1 This Standard shall be applied to account for the following when they relate to agricultural activity: - (a) biological assets; - (b) agricultural produce at the point of harvest; and - (c) government grants covered by paragraphs 34 and 35. - 2 This Standard does not apply to: - (a) land related to agricultural activity (see LKAS 16 Property, Plant and Equipment and LKAS 40 Investment Property); and - (b) intangible assets related to agricultural activity (see LKAS 38 Intangible Assets). - 3 This Standard is applied to agricultural produce, which is the harvested product of the entity's biological assets, only at the point of harvest.
 Thereafter, LKAS 2 Inventories or another applicable Standard is applied.
 Accordingly, this Standard does not deal with the processing of agricultural produce after harvest; for example, the processing of grapes into wine by a vintner who has grown the grapes.
-While such processing may be a logical and natural extension of agricultural activity, and the events taking place may bear some similarity to biological transformation, such processing is not included within the definition of agricultural activity in this Standard. - The table below provides examples of biological assets, agricultural produce, and products that are the result of processing after harvest:
+While such processing may be a logical and natural extension of agricultural activity, and the events taking place may bear some similarity to biological transformation, such processing is not included within the definition of agricultural activity in this Standard.

+4 The table below provides examples of biological assets, agricultural produce, and products that are the result of processing after harvest:

 Biological assets Agricultural produce Products that are the result of processing after harvest

 Sheep Wool Yarn, carpet

-Trees in a timber plantation Felled trees Logs, lumber
+Trees in a plantation forest Felled trees Logs, lumber

+Plants Cotton Thread, clothing

+Harvested cane Sugar

 Dairy cattle Milk Cheese

 Pigs Carcass Sausages, cured hams

-Cotton plants Harvested cotton Thread, clothing

-Sugarcane Harvested cane Sugar

-Tobacco plants Picked leaves Cured tobacco

-Tea bushes Picked leaves Tea

-Grape vines Picked grapes Wine
+Bushes Leaf Tea, cured tobacco

+Vines Grapes Wine

 Fruit trees Picked fruit Processed fruit

-Oil palms Picked fruit Palm oil

-Rubber trees Harvested latex Rubber products